garylirocks/quickrefs/azure-databricks.markdown

 - The vNet must have two subnets dedicated to `Microsoft.Databricks/workspaces`, subnets
   - a container subnet (private subnet)
   - a host subnet (public subnet)
+  - the minimum size of each subnet is `/28`
+  - each cluster node will have tow NICs, one in container subnet, one in host subnet
 - Subnets cannot be shared across workspaces or with other Azure resources
 - Azure Databricks auto-provision and manages some rules in the NSG for these two subnets, you can't delete or update these rules
   - Some rules have *VirtualNetwork* assigned as source and destination, this is because Azure does not have subnet-level service tag.
 All clusters are protected by a second layer of network policy internally, so cluster A cannot connect to Cluster B in the same/another workspace.